In this document, you’ll learn about how to toggle feature flags.

 You can enable a feature by using the backend configurations in

 medusa-config.js.
-You can find a feature flag’s key in the loader file it’s defined in.
+You can find the feature flag’s key in the Beta Features documentation page it’s defined in.
 It is defined under the property

 key in the exported object.